 Birmingham is diverse with people from the Commonwealth historically arriving to help rebuild the city’s post-war economy.
-It has increased its diversity since then.
-It also has a population which is the youngest in Europe.
+It has increased its diversity since then and has a population which is the youngest in Europe.
 It is a city of opportunity and yet young people face a number of economic, social and geographical challenges that are often played out along ethnic lines.

-- Ensure places / communities are attractive and welcoming to all visitors to the City and remain so as a legacy of the Games
+- Help fundraise for local action projects that help ensure places / communities are attractive and welcoming to all visitors to the City and remain so as a legacy of the Games

 Accord is a dynamic, innovative and ambitious housing and social care organisation that provides services to over 80,000 people across the Midlands and beyond.